Join ICAS as a reciprocal member

 Already a member of an accountancy body?
 Want to join ICAS?

-If you want to join through a reciprocal arrangement, you must be a member of one of the following bodies, having qualified through the normal examination routes:
+You are eligible to apply for the reciprocal route to ICAS membership if you are a member of Good Standing with one of the following bodies, having qualified through the normal examination routes:

 - Institute of Chartered Accountants in England and Wales (ICAEW)